Prefix Consensus For Censorship Resistant BFT: Introduction

 \paragraph{Prefix Consensus.} Our Prefix Consensus protocol is a deterministic three-round asynchronous protocol under optimal resilience.
 Parties exchange signed information to certify a large set of mutually consistent prefixes, and output a pair $(v^{\sf low},v^{\sf high})$ where $v^{\sf low}$ is safe to commit and $v^{\sf high}$ is safe to extend.
 We also show this is tight: three rounds are necessary to solve Prefix Consensus in the asynchronous Byzantine setting for $n=3f+1$.

 \paragraph{From Prefix Consensus to Strong Prefix Consensus.} To obtain a consensus-like primitive, we strengthen Prefix Consensus by requiring agreement on the \emph{high} output.
-Our construction is leaderless under partial synchrony and makes black-box use of a (verifiable) Prefix Consensus instance.
+Our construction is leaderless under partial synchrony and builds modularly on verifiable Prefix Consensus instances.
 View~1 runs Prefix Consensus on the actual input and immediately commits the resulting low value.
 Later views run Prefix Consensus on vectors of certificates derived from prior views; any committed \emph{non-empty} certificate vector induces a parent pointer chain back to view~1, which fixes a unique view-1 high value.

 \paragraph{From Strong Prefix Consensus to Multi-slot Consensus.} The Multi-slot Consensus protocol runs one Strong Prefix Consensus instance per slot, sequentially.
 In each slot, parties broadcast their proposals, order received proposals into a length-$n$ hash vector using the current ranking (where ranking is some deterministic total ordering of all parties' indexes), and invoke Strong Prefix Consensus.
 The low output is committed immediately; the agreed high output finalizes the slot and advances to the next slot.
-Since the high output is identical at all honest parties, honest parties derive the same next-slot ranking from it.
+Ranking updates use both the agreed high proof and truncated low proofs reported in the next slot, ensuring that all honest parties apply the same accountable demotions.